 "Yeah, I got plenty of history, and I got a record, too."
 Willie returned to the book.
 "Where're all those jewels now?
 Some safe deposit box, prob'ly."

 "I don't think so.
-Aunt Elizabeth has a lot of nice things, and someday she'll give them to Carolyn.
-But all the old stuff was buried with the people who owned it."
+Aunt Elizabeth has a lot of nice things, and someday she'll give them to Carolyn, but all the old stuff was buried with the people who owned it."

-Willie looked up.
+Willie's head shot up.
 That was the stupidest thing he ever heard.
 "What for?
 Ya can't take it with ya."

-"It's tradition.
-You can't take someone else's jewelry after they're dead, or it'll be cursed."
+"It's tradition; you can't take someone else's jewelry after they're dead, or it'll be cursed."